Here you will find a guide/ridethrough of what to expect on the day of the race

 Prizes will be awarded as follows:- to be confirmed.

 British Cycling points awarded up to 10th place for holders of a full B.C. license.

-Collect your I.D./Race License, add @seacroftwheelers on Instagram from one of the I.G. name tag banners for pictures of the race and make your way home 🙂
+Collect your I.D./Race License, add @seacroftwheelers on Instagram and our facebook group for pictures of the race and make your way home 🙂

 There are lots more race day tips on here